sonic-net/SONiC/doc/port-fec/determine-fec.md

     - optics_type (Optional[str]): The type of optics in use.
 Can be None if not applicable.

     Returns:
     - str: The recommended FEC type based on the rules in platform.json.
+It can be either 'none'/'rs'/'fc'.
            If no matched entry is found in the rules or no rules are defined in platform.json, return None.

     Example: